 |Tuesday, November 23, 2021||Students with more than 90 YCCD degree applicable units (who are not near graduation/transfer)

 Students on Probation

+Attend First Day of Class: Make sure to attend the first day of class in order to avoid being dropped!
 Information and expectations presented in the first class meeting are critical to successfully participate in each class.
-If the class has a Wait List, students enrolled in that class who do not attend the First day may be dropped.
+If the class has a Wait List, students enrolled in that class who do not attend the first day may be dropped.